jameshughes89/cs101/source/asn2.rst

 .. warning::

-   For this assignment, you will need to use special Python packages (networkx, numpy, matplotlib).
+   For this assignment, you will need to use special Python packages (networkx, matplotlib).
 The good news is that if you are using Colab (or you have installed anaconda), you've got them installed already!

    You can access these in Colab or PyCharm.
 If using PyCharm and you create a PyCharm project, make sure to select the **Conda** interpreter.